drydena18/pain-eeg-pipeline/README.md

 # **Pain EEG Preprocessing & Analysis Toolkit**
+This reporsitory exists to standardize pain EEG processing and analysis while enabling transparent, shareable, and extensible methods for neuroscience research.
-*A modular, reproducible MATLAB pipeline for preprocessing, source localization, and analysis of pain-related EEG data.*
+*A modular, reproducible pipeline for preprocessing, source localization, and analysis of pain-related EEG data.*

 ---